|Nutritional Guidelines (per serving)|

 You will need to consult the instructions for your bread machine, as models can differ in the order in which you add the ingredients.
-Most models not only have written instructions, but they are also available online, along with instructional videos.
+(If you have misplaced the manual, most models have the directions available online, along with instructional videos.)

 - 1 cup plus 1 tablespoon milk

 - 2 teaspoons active dry yeast

 Add the ingredients to the bread machine pan in the order recommended by your bread machine manufacturer.

 Choose the basic or white bread setting and the medium crust setting.

 Start the bread machine.